Laragear/Preload/README.md

 * **Can I manually disable Preloader?**

-[Yes.](#enable) This basically disables the global middleware.
+[Yes.](#enable) This basically doesn't register the global middleware.

 * **Do I need to restart PHP after the list is generated?**

-No, as the list generated is already in Opcache memory.
+No, the list generated is already in Opcache memory.

 * **The package returned errors when I used it!**